SpicyBagpipes/KJW_ExampleAux/main/readme.md

 #### AUTHORS
     This is a simple list of everybody who has contributed to the mod.
 Change YourNameHere to your name.
 Please leave KJW.

-Once you have edited the these lines, you should navigate to `main\config.cpp`.
+Once you have edited the these lines, you should navigate to [config.cpp](config.cpp).

 ### config.cpp
 In the `config.cpp` file, you should **NOT** touch **ANY** line which begins with a `#`.
 This could at best break a couple of your classnames in the mod, at worst break your entire aux.